 Join the School Grounds Collective launch in London

-We at Learning through Landscapes are creating an alliance of professional friends to join forces and push for school grounds progress at the legislative level – the School Grounds Collective.
+We at Learning through Landscapes are creating an alliance of professional friends to join forces and call for school grounds progress at a strategic national level – the School Grounds Collective.
 To kick it off we’ll be hosting an event in central London on the afternoon of Thursday 19 March 2026, with a galvanising keynote speech from our CEO Matt Robinson, and opportunities to connect with like-minded colleagues in the sector.

 Engaging with nature in familiar surroundings offers children, as well as teachers and educators, the chance to deeply connect with the natural world.
 Being outdoors within the school day, on a familiar site, can lower many of the usual barriers to nature connectedness.
 Quality school grounds can offer safety alongside rich experiences, accessibility alongside stimulation, and wellbeing opportunities alongside curriculum links, for the children who need it most.